 - Offer a limited number of sponsorship options

 - Make the sponsorship offer exclusive to lock out the competition

 - Have options – let the sponsor know you’re in discussions with their competitors

 - Increase the price over time – this month it’s $10,000, next month it’s $12,000

-Think carefully about how you use these techniques and don’t switch between scarcity and abundance as this sends mixed messages.
+Think carefully about using these techniques, and don’t switch between scarcity and abundance as this sends mixed messages.

 Benefits by Association

-Once of the great advantages of sponsorship over other forms of marketing are the intangible benefits of being associated with a brand the sponsor’s audience admires.
+One of the great advantages of sponsorship over other forms of marketing is the intangible benefits of being associated with a brand the sponsor’s audience admires.

 And where it makes sense for you, highlight these intangible benefits to your potential sponsors.

-How effective this strategy will be depends upon how much effort you’ve put into developing your audience, which we discussed at the beginning of this article and the following characteristics of your sponsorship opportunity:
+How effective this strategy is depends upon how much effort you’ve put into developing your audience, which we discussed at the beginning of this article, and the following characteristics of your sponsorship opportunity: